Monica-Vu/cs_knowledge/OOP/theory.md

 # Basic Concepts
 ## Encapsulation
-* Hide class' private details by binding data and functions into a single unitclass
+* Hide class' private details by binding data and functions into a single unit class
 * A class is well-capsulated when details about functionality to the interface is shown and does not allow code access to its private data

 ### Analogies / Examples